 I like hens.
 I like them for their friendly, inquisitive nature and their eggs and the way they taste.
-I suspect you do too, but a hen isn’t just a homogenous lump of meat.
-It, like pork and beef and lamb, has its prime cuts and its sub-prime cuts and it’s important to know what is what if you’re to get the best out of your bird.
+I suspect you do too, but a chicken isn’t just a homogenous lump of meat.
+It, like pork, beef and lamb, has its prime cuts and its sub-prime cuts and it’s important to know what is what if you’re to get the best out of your bird.

 Here’s everything you need to know about the humble hen.

 Transform your home cooked meals with a Simply Cook recipe kit.
 Saga customers get a trial box for £1, which includes four recipe kits, plus free delivery.
 Find out more about our Simply Cook offer.

 The different cuts of chicken

 There are two main cuts: the breast and the leg.